useflyyer/flyyer-docs/docs/concepts.md

 Here is the list of the technical terms.

-### Flayyer
+### Flyyer

-The name of the company but also **we call "Flayyer" every created [dynamic template](#template)**.
-As a company we are composed by two main domains:
+The name of the company but also **we call "flyyer" a [template](#template)**.
+As a company we are composed by two main services:

-* [Flayyer.com](https://flayyer.com) — Main service with dashboard, billing, account management and it's much more user-friendly.
+* [Flyyer](https://flyyer.io) — Main service with dashboard, billing, account management and it's much more user-friendly as it infers content for templates from a website.
-* [Flayyer.io](https://flayyer.io) — "Og:Image as a Service" rendering server.
+* [Flyyer Render](https://flyyer.io/render) — "Og:Image as a Service" rendering server.
+Content provided explicitly through variables for full customization.

 ### Slug